PLANTERS OF DOOM: biodegradable seedling starters inspired by a bloody video game.

-I have fond memories of watching Dad traverse the pixelated world of DOOM, one of the first first-person-shooter video games.
+I. The Memory: When prompted to create a paper good from a happy memory, I fondly looked back at the many times I watched my father traverse the pixelated world of DOOM, one of the first first-person-shooter video games.
 He would click-clack away on our ancient Windows keyboard trying to dodge the fireballs of imps and searching for the next door key.
 Sometimes I would try to play but alas, my clumsy, underdeveloped coordination prevented me from flourishing.
 So, I sat back and played copilot by helping him navigate DOOM’s maze-like levels.
 Together we would destroy hordes of cacodemons (all 10 pixels of them) and explore the martian landscape.
 It was a wholesome time of father-daughter demon killing.

 Featuring trash paper pulp dyed with turmeric and beets, the planters are ideal for the savvy home gardener who’s looking for a sustainable and efficient solution to starting seeds.
 The pots are designed to house seedlings until they sprout and will biodegrade once planted in the dirt– no transplant needed.
 Inspired by the ~interior decoration~ of DOOM's halls, the planters are a celebration of nature through the mammalian form, plant life, and a zero-waste approach to creation!